cryptax/droidlysis/README.md

 Once the necessary tools are installed, you have two options:

-1. pip3: recommended install.
-The package might date back a little, so with this option you might not get the latest version.
+1. pip3: The package might date back a little, so with this option you might not get the latest version.
 2. clone the repo: this will always be the most up-to-date version.

-#### Easiest install: pip3
+#### Via pip3

-The recommended install is with **pip3** in a *virtual environment* (`pip3 install virtualenv`):
+First, install system requirements - see above.
+Then, create a virtual environment and install droidlysis.

 ```
 $ python3 -m venv droidlysis